ilkkao/setpixel.js/README.md

 ```

 3. Restart the server if it's running
-4. Start to modify the `index.js` file, the server has live reload enabled
+4. Modify the `index.js` file, the server has live reload enabled